 Sweep your floors to clean up any unseen crumbs and dispose of your trash often.
 Many insects will flock toward old food in garbage cans, so use cans with tightly fitting tops to prevent the insects from climbing inside.

-Ensure that all the food in your pantry is tightly sealed or fastened.
+Also, ensure that all the food in your pantry is tightly sealed or fastened.
 If you struggle with mice or other pests chewing through packages, you can place items in containers.

 Because indoor pests need water to survive, keep damp spots like sinks, showers, washing machines, and dishwashers dry.
 Removing the insects' water source will significantly reduce the number of pests in your home.

+Keeping pests out starts with sealing up the little cracks and gaps they use to get in.
+Mice can even squeeze through gaps as small as the width of a pencil.
 To prevent pests from entering your home, repair any noticeable damages.
 Keep an eye out for any small cracks, holes, or gaps in your windows and doors.

 The Center for Disease Control suggests filling small holes with steel wool.
 If you’re dealing with larger gaps, you may need to invest in more expansive materials like cement or metal sheets to cover up the damaged area.